Unfriended: Plot

-Laura forces the remaining four friends to play a game of Never Have I Ever, stating that the loser will die.
-During the course of the game, it is revealed that Jess started a rumor that Blaire had an eating disorder; Blaire stole and crashed Jess' mother's car; Mitch made out with Laura (although he says it was one-sided on her end and he pushed her off), and also reported Adam to the police for dealing cannabis; Jess stole $800 from Adam; and Adam offered to trade Jess' life for the others in the group.
-Tensions flare and a drunken Adam finally loses his temper and uses the game to force Blaire to reveal that she is no longer a virgin, having slept with him behind Mitch's back.
-Mitch is distraught and retaliates by forcing Adam to admit that he roofied a classmate, raped her while she was unconscious, and then forced her to abort the resulting pregnancy.
+"billie227" forces the remaining four friends to play a game of Never have I ever, stating that the loser will die.
+During the course of the game, it is revealed that Jess started a rumor that Blaire had an eating disorder; Blaire stole and crashed Jess' mother's car; Mitch made out with Laura, and also reported Adam to the police for dealing cannabis; Jess stole $800 from Adam; Adam offered to trade Jess' life for the others in the group.
+Tensions flare and a drunken Adam finally loses his temper and uses the game to force Blaire to reveal that she is no longer a virgin, having slept with him at least twice behind Mitch's back.
+Mitch is distraught and retaliates by forcing Adam to admit that he roofied a classmate, raped her while she was unconscious, and then forced her to abort the pregnancy.

 Blaire and Adam receive messages sent remotely to their printers which they refuse to show to Mitch and Jess.
-Mitch threatens to leave if Blaire does not show the note and Laura warns that Mitch will die if he signs off.
-In a moment of panic, Blaire shows her paper which states: "If you reveal this note, Adam will die."
-Adam shoots himself, revealing he had the same note, except it was for Blaire.

-Laura continues the game, asking Jess if she defaced her grave.
+Mitch threatens to leave if Blaire does not show the note and "billie227" warns that Mitch will die if he signs off.
+In a moment of panic, Blaire shows her note which states: "If you reveal this note, Adam will die."
+Adam shoots himself, revealing he had a similar note directed to Blaire. "billie227" continues the game, asking Jess if she defaced her grave.
 When Blaire convinces Jess not to continue playing, Laura cuts the lights in Jess' house and disconnects her video feed.
-Blaire looks for help on Chatroulette and has a stranger in Nevada send police to Jess‘ house.
-Soon after, Jess‘ Skype reconnects showing her with an activated curling iron forced down her throat, killing her.
+Blaire looks for help on Chatroulette and has a stranger in Nevada send police to Jess' house.
+Soon after, Jess' video feed reconnects showing her with an activated curling iron in her mouth, killing her.

 Laura cuts the lights in Blaire's and Mitch's houses, wanting them to confess who uploaded the video.
-Blaire tells her that Mitch was the one who posted it; Mitch grabs a knife and stabs himself in the eye.
-Blaire tearfully regrets how their friendship ended, but Laura scoffs at the comment and starts another countdown.
-Laura then uploads an extended version of the party video to Blaire's Facebook which reveals Blaire as the camera operator for the original video, which quickly gains attention, with multiple people sending hateful comments towards Blaire.
+Blaire tells her that Mitch was the one who posted it; Mitch then stabs himself in the eye with a hunting knife.
+Laura begins another countdown and Blaire brings up photos of their time as friends, apologizing about how they drifted apart.
+Laura asks if that was how she truly remembered things, before her countdown hits zero.
+Laura then uploads an extended version of the party video to Blaire's Facebook page, which reveals Blaire operating the camera for the original video and laughing.
+The new video quickly gains attention, with multiple people sending hateful comments towards Blaire.
 Laura says that she wishes she could forgive Blaire before leaving the chat.
-As Blaire hears her bedroom door creak, Laura, now in the form of her spirit, slams Blaire's laptop shut before attacking her as the screen cuts to black.
+As Blaire hears her bedroom door creak, her laptop is slammed shut and Laura's spirit attacks her.